The Biggest Home in Each State That Will Stun You

 For those thinking a little less presidential about a summer home, check out some amazing cabins you have to see to believe.

-This 72,000-square foot behemoth was constructed as a tornado-proof home.
+This 72,000-square foot behemoth was constructed as a tornado-proof, bomb-proof, earthquake-proof home.
 It’s built with insulated concrete form and called Chateau Pensmore.
-It’s located near Ozark, Missouri and Steven Huff, an astrophysicist, built it to withstand an EF-5 tornado with reinforced steel referred to as helix, into the concrete.
-The concrete would bend rather than break in the event of a tornado.
+It’s located near Ozark, Missouri and Steven Huff, an astrophysicist, built it to withstand an EF-5 tornado with reinforced steel referred to as helix, into the concrete, which should bend rather than break in the event of a tornado.
 For a more practical solution to prepare for a tornado, try researching a storm shelter.
-Concrete’s pretty versatile and it even makes a great table, see one and 15 other awesome DIY patio furniture options.

 The Breakers, Rhode Island